stride3d/stride-docs/en/manual/input/pointers.md

 #### Normalized coordinates

-@'Xenko.Input.PointerEvent.Position' returns the pointer position in **normalized** X and Y coordinates instead of actual screen sizes in pixels.
+@'Stride.Input.PointerEvent.Position' returns the pointer position in **normalized** X and Y coordinates instead of actual screen sizes in pixels.
 This means the pointer position adjusts to any resolution and you don't have to write separate code for different resolutions.

 * (0,0): the pointer is in the top-left corner of the screen
 * (1,1): the pointer is in the bottom-right corner of the screen

 #### Absolute coordinates

-[PointerEvent.AbsolutePosition](xref:Xenko.Input.PointerEvent.AbsolutePosition) returns the pointer position in absolute X and Y coordinates (the actual screen size in pixels).
+[PointerEvent.AbsolutePosition](xref:Stride.Input.PointerEvent.AbsolutePosition) returns the pointer position in absolute X and Y coordinates (the actual screen size in pixels).
 For example, if the pointer is in the top-left corner of the screen, the values are (0,0).
 If the pointer is in the bottom-right corner, the values depends on the screen resolution (eg 1280, 720).

 > [!Tip]
-> To get the actual size of the screen, access [IPointerDevice.SurfaceSize](xref:Xenko.Input.IPointerDevice.SurfaceSize).
+> To get the actual size of the screen, access [IPointerDevice.SurfaceSize](xref:Stride.Input.IPointerDevice.SurfaceSize).
 For example:
 > ```cs
 > var surfaceSize = Input.Pointer.SurfaceSize;
 > ```

 ### Get pointer events

-Use the [PointerEvent.EventType](xref:Xenko.Input.PointerEvent.EventType) to check the pointer events.
+Use the [PointerEvent.EventType](xref:Stride.Input.PointerEvent.EventType) to check the pointer events.

 There are five types of pointer event: